PrincetonUniversity/removing_tedium/07_self_written_utilities/README.md

 ### Create a my-utilities directory

 ```
-$ mkdir /projects/<ResearchGroup>/<YourNetID>/my-utilities   # Della, Stellar, Tiger, Traverse
+$ mkdir /projects2/<letter>/<YourNetID>/my-utilities      # Della, Stellar, Tiger
   or
-$ mkdir /tigress/<YourNetID>/my-utilities   # Della, Stellar, Tiger, Traverse
-  or
 $ mkdir /home/<YourNetID>/my-utilities      # if only have account on Adroit
 ```

 Once you have some scripts stored in this directory, you should put the directory under version control using git, for example.
 Note that you can use another name instead of `my-utilities` such as `bin` or `programs`.
-We suggest using `/projects` or `/tigress` since those storage systems can be reached from multiple clusters.
+We suggest using `/projects2` since that storage system can be reached from multiple clusters.

 ### Update PATH

 Recall that the `PATH` environment variable specifies a list of directories to search for executables when a command is ran on the command line.
 To make your utilities callable on the command line add this line to `~/.bashrc`:

 ```
-export PATH=$PATH:/projects/<ResearchGroup>/<YourNetID>/my-utilities   # Della, Stellar, Tiger, Traverse
-  or
-export PATH=$PATH:/tigress/<YourNetID>/my-utilities   # Della, Stellar, Tiger, Traverse
+export PATH=$PATH:/projects2/<letter>/<YourNetID>/my-utilities   # Della, Stellar, Tiger
   or
 export PATH=$PATH:/home/<YourNetID>/my-utilities      # if only have account on Adroit
 ```